 Utah is filled with adventurous things to do and mind-blowing beauty.
-These 20 places to put on your Utah bucket list came from our favorite travel bloggers and us after spending a few months in the state.
+The Utah Mighty Five National Parks are a huge draw to the state but Utah is also filled with epic hidden gems that will make you swoon.
 These are undeniably the best places you need to visit in Utah.

 A road trip is our favorite way to visit these Utah bucket list places.
 We’ve road tripped Utah in our car several times and tried out van life with an Outdoorsy rental.
 Our camper van trip to Utah National Parks was so much fun that we are doing a van conversion of our own.
 If you are considering a sprinter van rental, we highly recommend it.